artofpilgrim/portfolio-template/README.md

 Whenever you make changes, and you're happy with them, just commit and push those changes to github.
 It's actually pretty satisfying!

+#Software Needed?
+Notepad?
+At the very minimum Notepad.
+But i would highly suggest for the smoothest workflow is to download [VSCode](https://code.visualstudio.com/download) and install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension so that you can preview the changes before committing them to github, as you may have to wait a couple of minutes before it finishes deploying new changes.
+They're both free but that's it.
+Nothing else.

 # Configuration
 Below you'll find explanations on how to properly customise your portfolio using the .txt files found in the `Config` folder.